 The book is about a pig named Alexander who lives in a rich house with his parents and three sisters.
 His family owns everything they need, plus lots of extra things they don’t need.

 One day, Alexander decides to do something fun with his money instead of saving it like everyone else in town.
 So he spends all his cash on toys, food, and other luxury items until he has nothing left but 100 pennies in his pocket – which he throws into the well because he doesn’t want them anymore.

 After this selfless act of generosity, Alexander starts noticing all the good things around him: warm meals at home, a comfortable bed, nice clothes, friends who care about him, etc.

-And while these things may seem insignificant at first glance (especially if you have never been without a theme, they are essential to him now that he knows absolutely what like.
+And while these things may seem insignificant at first glance (especially if you have never been without a theme, they are essential to him now that he knows absolutely what he likes.

 “The Berenstain Bears’ Dollars and Sense.”